Mordech/mordech-projects/packages/vite-lit-loader/README.md

 ### Query Parameters

-> When using query parameters make sure you include `&lit` at the end of the query string.
+⚠️ When using query parameters make sure you include `&lit` at the end of the query string.

-When loading `svg` or `html` you can pass query parameters.
-They will be embedded into the SVG as attributes.
+You can pass query parameters to `svg` or `html`.
+They will be embedded into the element as attributes.

 #### `?use&lit`